Licensing the Power BI service for users in your organization

 Purchase Power BI Pro licenses

-As an administrator, you purchase Power BI Pro licenses through Microsoft 365 or through a Microsoft partner.
-After you buy the licenses, you assign them to individual users.
+As an administrator, you can purchase Power BI Pro licenses through Microsoft 365 or through a Microsoft partner.
+After your purchase, you can assign them to individual users.
 For more information, see Purchase and assign Power BI Pro licenses.

 Power BI Pro license expiration